 And then I got pregnant again.
 The first time around, I hadn’t told anyone about my pregnancy because it was so early on.
 I don’t even think I told my mother.
 And then, when I had the miscarriage, I regretted not telling her.
 Because even though that particular pregnancy ended in sadness and pain, I withheld the joy I could have potentially had by sharing my good news with those I was closest to.

-I did a whole lot of research on pregnancy and labor, but for some reason, not much at all about what happens post-birth.
+I did a whole lot of research on pregnancy and labor, but, for some reason, not much at all about what happens post-birth.
 Maybe it was because I wasn’t entirely convinced I would get a healthy baby after all of it.
 And so, I was thoroughly unprepared to be a parent.
 I didn’t know how to care for a child in the slightest.
 Feeding, changing diapers, lack of sleep, sleep training—all of these were foreign concepts to me.
 I recall asking Dovid how you get a baby through security in the airport.
-Like, do you just put them through the x-ray machine in their car seat?
-Wouldn’t that be traumatic? [*insert concerned eye-roll here]
+Like, do you just put him through the x-ray machine in his car seat?
+Wouldn’t that be traumatic? [*Insert concerned eye-roll here.]

 Society gave me the impression that real women give birth naturally, without an epidural.
 Oh, and they exclusively breastfeed.
 And they are stay-at-home moms who devote the rest of their lives to selflessly doting on their children and family.
 So obviously, that was the plan.
 And that plan went up in smoke, in the style of a Fourth of July fireworks show.

-I did end up having my son naturally, sans epidural, and now I’m kicking myself for it because, my G-d, did it hurt.
-And the only reason I was doing it was because of all I had been told about how babies who are born naturally are healthier and better off.
-The best I can say about it now, is that I feel super accomplished.
+I did end up having my son naturally, sans epidural, and now I’m kicking myself for it, because, my gosh, did it hurt!
+And the only reason I was doing it was because I had been told that babies who are born naturally are healthier and better off.
+The best thing I can say about it now is that I feel super accomplished.
 Like, if I got through that torment, I could probably get through anything.
 It was so painful that I don’t remember most of it.
 But, apparently, in my daze, I tore Dovid’s shirt, popped off a few of his buttons, and sang some obscure nursery rhymes.
 Pretty sure Dovid thought that I was a goner at that point.
-Lucky for him, I wasn’t totally gone, but I was pretty traumatized from the whole ordeal.
+Luckily for him, I wasn’t totally gone, but I was pretty traumatized from the whole ordeal.

 I tried to nurse right away, but I was so exhausted that the nurses just fed Matis formula the first few days at the hospital.
-The first night was a nightmare, because after giving birth, being traumatized, and beyond exhaustion, the hospital I was in didn’t have a nursery.
+The first night was a nightmare, because after giving birth and being traumatized and beyond exhaustion, the hospital I was in didn’t have a nursery.
 And so, I was up all night, trying to rock baby Matis to sleep.
-And so began my path to pure insanity.
+And thus began my path to pure insanity.

-Eventually, we went home, and I hired lactation consultant after lactation consultant to help me figure out what I could do to make breastfeeding work for me.
+Eventually we went home, and I hired lactation consultant after lactation consultant to help me figure out what I could do to make breastfeeding work for me.
 Not much worked.
-And so for the next 8 months, I attempted to breastfeed all day, every day (even though, in reality, I wasn’t producing much) and supplement with formula so that my child wouldn’t starve.
-I had no schedule, I barely slept.
+So for the next 8 months, I attempted to breastfeed all day, every day (even though, in reality, I wasn’t producing much), and supplement with formula so that my child wouldn’t starve.
+I had no schedule, and I barely slept.
 I wasn’t in a good place.
 I had mild to moderate postpartum depression.
 I very clearly remember thinking I wasn’t cut out to be a mother.
 A thought that is completely absurd to think about now; today, I wouldn’t trade Matis for the world.